top of page

 The Basics of Canine Body Language

 Canine body language isn't just about barking or whining.
 Dogs convey emotions and intentions through a range of physical cues.
-Ears, tails, body postures, and facial expressions can provide essential insight into your dog’s feelings.
+Ears, tails, body postures, and facial expressions provide essential insight into your dog’s feelings.

 Understanding Dog-to-Dog Communication